-Make sure you bring your own equipment and some details of the night sky although constellation maps may be available at the various camps sites.
+Make sure you bring your own equipment and some details of the night sky although constellation maps may be available at the camp's reception.

 - Rock Climbing:

-Since the Western face was first climbed in 1946, The Spitzkoppe has drawn raves reviews from climbers.
-Beside the Spitzkoppe rise the equally impressive Pontoks, which are comprised of enormous granite domes.
+Since the Western face was first climbed in 1946, The Spitzkoppe has drawn rave reviews from climbers.
+Besides the Spitzkoppe, there are equally impressive peaks called the Pontoks, which are comprised of enormous granite domes.

 Camping spots are clean and safe.
-It's worth spending 3 or 4 days there!
+It's worth spending 2 or 3 days there.
 Bouldering opportunities are also abundant in this area.

-- Hiking & Walking Trails: There are 3 walking routes available and all groups need to be done with a guide in groups not exceeding 10 people.
+- Hiking & Walking Trails: There are 3 walking routes available and all groups will be accompanied by a guide.
+Group do not exceed 10 people.

-(i) Pontok Route: Takes 4 hours.
+(i) Pontok Route: This route takes 4 hours.
 You need to be fit to walk this route that takes you to a look-out point on the top of Spitzkoppe.

-(iii) Bushman Circle Route: Takes 7 hours.
+(iii) Bushman Circle Route: This route takes 7 hours.
 You need to be fairly fit for this walk that includes a chain climb up a steep slope followed by a flat walking surface with sand and rock.